SunkenStudios/BetterThanRelease/README.md

 This mod is for **Minecraft Beta 1.8.1** and requires a compatible mod loader (e.g., **MultiMC**).

 1. Create a Beta 1.8.1 instance
-2. Add BetterThanReleaseV1.zip as a jarmod
+2. Add BetterThanReleaseV1.zip as a jarmod (Versions tab, then "Add to minecraft.jar")
 3. Launch the game

 OR